gkampolis/TitanicAPI/README.md

 ## Running the API locally (with Docker)

-If you've builded the Docker container (or pulled it from [here](https://hub.docker.com/r/gkampolis/titanic_api)), then you don't need to have an R installation - that's already taken care of via the container, with all the necessary packages installed.
+If you've built the Docker container (or pulled it from [here](https://hub.docker.com/r/gkampolis/titanic_api)), then you don't need to have an R installation - that's already taken care of via the container, with all the necessary packages installed.

 Simply

 * run locally with: `docker run --rm --user docker -p 8000:8000 titanic_api`
 * and see results on http://localhost:8000/

-For an example query and responce, see the [previous section](#running-the-api-locally).
+For an example query and response, see the [previous section](#running-the-api-locally).

 ## Running the API from a hosted container